 0093 Grammar IV For intermediate students.
 Review, expansion, and practice of modals and modallike verbs, expression of advisability and obligation, speculations and conclusions about the past, and the passive.
 Introduces the passive with modals and the passive causative, conditionals, direct and indirect speech, indirect instructions, commands, requests, and invitations, indirect questions, and embedded questions.

-0095 - two hours per week.
+Independent CD-based exercises on topics covered in 0095 - two hours per week.

-1105Grammar V For high-intermediate students.Review, expansion, and practice of all simple and progressive verb tenses and passive voice.
-Introduces modals expressing necessity and certainty, countable and uncountable nouns, quantifiers, and adjective clauses.
+1105 Grammar V For high-intermediate students.
+Review, expansion, and practice of all simple and progressive verb tenses and passive voice.
+Introduces modals expressing necessity and certainty, countable and uncountable pourse, guertificare and ediactive and uncountable nouns, quantifiers, and adjective clauses.
 Includes in-depth analysis of sentence structure: parts of speech, phrases, dependent and independent clauses, subordinating and coordinating conjunctions, sentence types, and sentence fragments.
 Independent CD-based exercises on topics covered in 1105 - two hours per week.